sjakes201/ageprediction-flaskml/README.md

 The expected file structure is now:

-ageprediction-flaskml/
+ageprediction-flaskml/ \n
-├── TestImages/              # Example images you can use to test the model ├── image-1.png              # Screenshot of example Postman call ├── model_server.py          # Main Flask-ML server file ├── vit_age_classifier.onnx  # ONNX model
+├── TestImages/              # Example images you can use to test the model \n ├── image-1.png              # Screenshot of example Postman call ├── model_server.py          # Main Flask-ML server file ├── vit_age_classifier.onnx  # ONNX model